Saffron in Pregnancy: Benefits, Side Effects & More

 8. Reduces Hair-Fall

 Hormonal fluctuations during pregnancy often result in increased hair loss.
-A widespread practice among many pregnant women is applying a paste of milk, saffron, and liquorice to reduce hair loss.
+A common practice among many pregnant women is applying a paste made from milk, saffron, and liquorice to help reduce hair loss.
 The antioxidants in saffron nourish the hair, making it stronger.

 9. Aids in Better Sleep

-As the pregnancy progresses, sleeping becomes a challenge, with the mother tossing and turning all night to comfortably accommodate the growing belly, deal with the effects of hormonal surges, and reduce the discomfort of stretching bones.
-All these factors together cause cramps, pain and discomfort.
+As the pregnancy progresses, sleeping becomes a challenge, with the mother tossing and turning all night to comfortably accommodate the growing belly, deal with the effects of hormonal surges, and reduce the discomfort of stretched bones.
+All these factors together cause cramps, pain, and discomfort.
 During such times, you can have saffron-infused milk.
-Saffron contains mild soothing properties that help promote sleep and relax you (8).
-Drinking saffron with milk is known to improve your quality of sleep.
+Saffron contains mild soothing properties that help promote sleep and relax you (7).
+Drinking saffron with milk is known to enhance the quality of your sleep.

 10. Heals Skin Problems